Battleford Industrial School: Growth and development (1885–1900)

-School closure
+Decline and closure (1900–1914)

 By 1912 attendance at the school had dropped to 35 students and Duncan Campbell Scott, superintendent of Indian Education at the Department of Indian Affairs, believed that the school was no longer useful.
 The school had the capacity to accommodate 150 students.
 It was officially closed two years later on May 31, 1914.
 After its closure, many Indigenous children from around the Battlefords were sent to different schools in Saskatchewan, including Thunderchild Residential School at Delmas.

 The building then became the Seventh-day Adventist Battleford Academy from 1916 to 1931 with enrolments of between 114 and 160 students.
 A farm of 565 acre was attached.

 From 1932 to 1972 it was the Oblate House of Studies and the St. Charles Scholasticate (seminary) which closed in 1972.
 The Oblates left the building in 1984.
 Old Government House was designated a national historic site of Canada in 1973.
 The building was destroyed by fire in 2003.

 Cemetery

-The Battleford Industrial School has a cemetery located seven-hundred metres due south of the site of the school.
-A 1974 excavation of the site revealed that seventy-two people were buried in the cemetery.
+The Battleford Industrial School has a cemetery located 700 metres due south of the site of the school.
+A 1974 excavation of the site revealed that 72 people were buried in the cemetery.
 The Battleford Industrial School Cemetery was marked with a cairn, chain fences, and numbered grave markers on August 31, 1975.
-The Battleford Industrial School cemetery was noted at page 119 in Volume 4 of the Truth and Reconciliation Commission of Canada final reports:
+The cemetery was noted at page 119 in Volume 4 of the Truth and Reconciliation Commission of Canada final reports:

+It is unknown exactly how many children died at Battleford Industrial School during its operation.
+Seventy-four bodies were found to be buried in the Battleford Industrial School Cemetery when the site was exhumed in 1974 by five anthropology students working with Professor Patrick Hartney from the University of Saskatchewan: Marlyss Anderson of Naicam, Dianne Carlson of Saskatoon, Joan Beggs of Weyburn, Jane Plosz of Canora, and Jean Prentice of Abbey.
+Records were found for approximately fifty of the students and others buried there by the Anglican Church of Canada.
+A cairn was erected in 1975 bearing the names of identified students and people buried in the cemetery.
+There are names of other students that died in Battleford Industrial School that are identified in the student newsletter and the local newspaper which are not on the cairn.
+Similarly, the historical record indicates that in the earlier days of the school’s operation, students nearing death were often sent home to their families to die and be buried in their home communities.

-In 2019 the cemetery was designated Provincial Heritage Property by the Government of Saskatchewan.
+In 2019 the cemetery was designated provincial heritage property by the Government of Saskatchewan.

 Notable alumni

-Alex Decoteau was born at Red Pheasant First Nation near the Battlefords.
-He became a student at the Battleford Industrial School following his father's death in 1891.
-He was an Olympic athlete and the first Indigenous police officer in Canada, joining the Edmonton Police Service in 1911.
+Alex Decoteau - Olympic athlete and the first Indigenous police officer in Canada, joining the Edmonton Police Service in 1911.
 He died serving in World War I in 1917.
-Edmonton has named a park and neighbourhood after Decoteau.